PLANNING A WEDDING DURING LOCK DOWN

 YOUR WEDDING BUDGET

 The first item you need to consider when planning a wedding is your wedding budget!
 Lock down or no lock down, the very first thing you absolutely have to consider is how much your wedding might cost.
 Without having a realistic idea of how much you have to spend, it’s almost impossible to begin planning your wedding.
 Many couples book their wedding venue without having a true understanding of the costs involved.
 Do your research at the very beginning and ask potential suppliers for an indication of costs, particularly if you are hiring caterers.
 Generally speaking, your wedding venue and catering should take up around 40% of your budget.
+The budget is always the very first thing I consider as part of my UK Wedding Planning service.

 Once you’ve decided on your budget, you can decide how many people you’d like to invite.
 Be realistic when deciding how many people you’re inviting to your wedding and compare it to your budget.
 This will also be helpful when it comes to deciding your venue!
 At the moment, it is tough to know what weddings will look like over the next 12 months and whether guests will be able to travel from abroad.
 Make sure you have a clear idea of your venue’s terms and conditions when it comes to confirming the number of guests.